Lycus trabeatus

 Lycus trabeatus, the tailed net-winged beetle, is a species of beetle in the family Lycidae, which is native to the eastern, southern Afrotropics and Arabian Peninsula.
 They are diurnal, aposematic insects.
 Adults feed on various flowers and their nectar, while larvae live under tree bark, in dead wood, or in detritus where they may live on fungi.

 Range and habitat

-It is known to occur in Eritrea, Ethiopia, the DRC, Tanzania, Namibia, Oman and South Africa.
+It is known to occur in Botswana, Eritrea, Ethiopia, the DRC, Tanzania, Namibia, Oman and South Africa.
 It inhabits subtropical forests, savannahs and grasslands.

+Seen in Kenya at Meru National Park and Lewa Wildlife Conservancy in January 2026.

 Description

 Lycus trabeatus reaches a length of about 22–31 mm.
 The pronotum has a black center and orange edges.
 The elytra are black at their bases, on the apical lobes, and sometimes along the dilated edges.
 Elytra are variable in shape, from widely expanded with a constriction towards the apical lobe, to intermediate or slender.
 The black antennae are mildly serrate.
 Femora are orange and the lower legs are black.